mashisdev/python-useful-projects/scraper-gspread-for-rollercoin/README.md

 2. Environment Variables: set SHEET_ID (https://docs.google.com/spreadsheets/d/SHEET_ID/edit) and WORKSHEET environment variables to specify the target Google Sheet and worksheet.
 3. Dependencies: install required Python packages (gspread, beautifulsoup4, google-auth-httplib2, google-api-python-client, google-auth-oauthlib & python-dotenv) using
 `pip install -r "requirements.txt"` and run with `py main.py`
 4. HTML input: the script prompts for an HTML formatted text in the console.
-The user must log in to the site, navigate to the marketplace URL ([rollercoin.com/marketplace](http://rollercoin.com/marketplace)), inspect the site and search for the "marketplace-buy-items-list" element, copy and paste the HTML into the console and press enter.
+The user must log in to the site, navigate to the marketplace URL ([rollercoin.com/marketplace](http://rollercoin.com/marketplace)), inspect the site and search for the `marketplace-buy-items-list` element, copy and paste the HTML into the console and press enter.
 5. Data Output: the script creates a structured table in the Google Sheet with essential miner data, facilitating informed trading decisions.
 The program also prints to the console the modifications it makes to the spreadsheet (e.g., `New entry added: ...`)

 ### Future Enhancements